opensource111111/tekken-8-mod-manager/manual.md

       ![e.g](assets/screenshots/features/file_folders/mod.png)

    - 1.2 - Inside a profile folder located inside each mod folder.
 Add your image files inside here.
 The file type(.png, .jpg/jpeg, .bmp, .webp).
-The image file can be any name of your choice.
+The image file can be named want ever you want.
+You add as many images as you want.
+In the detail panel hover over the image and use the scroll wheel to scroll through the images.
       ![e.g](assets/screenshots/features/file_folders/profile.png)